 Skip to main content

-Understanding Mental Health Listowel
+Mental Health Awareness Level 6 Listowel 2026

 This course will equip you with the knowledge, skill and competence to work effectively in a mental healthcare setting promoting understanding and good practice in providing services to individuals with mental health difficulties.

-Minor Award New for 2024
+Minor Award New for 2026

 Course overview

-This course is scheduled to run in Listowel Campus, every Tuesday evening, 6.30 pm to 9.30 pm for 20 weeks.
+This course is scheduled to run in Listowel Campus, every Tuesday evening, 6.30 pm to 9.30 pm for 12 weeks.

 What will I study ?